Sign In / Sign Out

-Christensen aims to demystify that process with her course, Transform Tension into Collaboration, on Oct.
-25 on the ASU Tempe Campus.
+Christensen aims to demystify that process with her course, Transform Tension into Collaboration.
 In it, she takes a practical approach that is “low on lecture, high on experience,” she says.

 “Others who teach about collaboration may have more of an academic perspective, but I’m less interested in being an authority and more passionate about helping people have an experience – providing them with specific tools, tactics and techniques and practice with methods that help them develop confidence,” she says.
 “People will leave the course with new understanding and ideas and thinking, ‘Here are the things I can do or try right away.’”

 “If you want to innovate, you’re going to have to collaborate.” – Click to tweet